 S2E8: David Brooks and The Second Mountain

 What does it take to live a moral life?
-Jeff and Dustin talk with David Brooks, New York Times columnist and best-selling author, about his latest book, The Second Mountain.
+Jeff Haanen and Dustin Moody talk with David Brooks, New York Times columnist and best-selling author, about his latest book, The Second Mountain.
 David shares about his personal journey of faith and what it means to live a “second mountain” life through commitments to family, a vocation, a community, and a philosophy.

 “Character formation is not really about individual self-control, it’s about devoting ourselves to a higher love and serving that love.”

 “It’s falling in love with something and then building a structure of behavior around it for those moments when love falters.”

 “It’s when they act out of the truth they’re supposed to be living out, to be honest.
 It’s where they put selfless love at the service of their life.
 It’s where they show themselves, defining themselves by how they treat the least amongst us, how they treat the stranger.”

 On the difference between a career and a vocation:

 “A career is something you choose with your rational minds: ‘I’ve got a bunch of skills and here’s the marketplace.
 How can I get the highest reward for the marketplace?’
 A vocation is something you’re called to do.
 You feel a summons from outside.”

 Hear more from Anne Snyder in our previous podcast.